Mouafak-Khaled/Flow-Q-Learning/report/report.md

 - `antsoccer-arena-navigate-singletask-task2-v0`
 - `antsoccer-arena-navigate-singletask-task4-v0`

-We followed the original paper's evaluation method, by fixing the same hyperparameters and evaluating over 8 different seeds.
-We got results similar to the original paper, as they got $88 \pm 3$ and $39 \pm 6$, and we got $87.25 \pm 4.68$ an d $39.75 \pm 7.45$ for both tasks respectively.
+We followed the original paper's evaluation method by fixing the same hyperparameters and evaluating over 8 different seeds.
+We got results similar to the original paper, as they got $88 \pm 3$ and $39 \pm 6$, and we got $87.25 \pm 4.68$ an d $39.75 \pm 7.45$ for both tasks, respectively.

 ![](antsoccer-arena-navigate-singletask-task2-v0_success_plot.png)